djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_4.md

 ### The ultimate goal

 I believe that return position `impl Trait` should be deprecated in favor of `as impl Trait`.
 Additionally, we must either stabilize naming the return value of a function (e.g. `<foo as Fn()>::Output`) or ban `as impl Trait` in return position.
-It would still be legal in type alises, which would effectively relegate it to syntax sugar for creating abstracted types.
+In the latter case, it would still be legal in type alises and that would effectively relegate it to syntax sugar for creating abstracted types.
 That's not necessarily a bad thing; remember that the `?` operator was a huge quality of life improvement and yet is relatively simple syntax sugar.

 The major fork in the road is that we must choose between type inference and explicit naming for unnameable types.
 They both have their pros and cons, and inference could be restricted to a local context if used with named function return values.
 I believe that any longer-range type inference (e.g. TAIT) is likely to cause more problems than it solves.
 Explicitly naming unnameable types requires some exotic syntax and may also cause more problems than it solves.